ibm-apiconnect/clidocs/docs/install.md

           ./apic-slim command_name_and_parameters
           ```

-          For details of the CLI commands, see the relevant reference section on this site for your APIC version.
+          For details of the CLI commands, see the relevant reference section on this site for your API Connect version.

     - For the Windows platform, complete the following steps:
       1. Open a command prompt and navigate to the folder where you extracted the contents of the toolkit compressed file.